-In June 2017, Arch Capital completed an underwritten public secondary offering of 7,088,620 common shares by AIG following transfer of 708,862 Series D Preferred Shares.
+In June 2017, Arch Capital completed an underwritten public secondary offering of 21,265,860 common shares (split adjusted) by AIG following transfer of 708,862 Series D Preferred Shares.
+In March 2018, Arch Capital completed an underwritten public secondary offering of 17,022,600 common shares (split adjusted) by AIG following transfer of 567,420 Series D Preferred Shares.
 Proceeds from the sale of common shares pursuant to the public offering were received by AIG.

-At December 31, 2017, 567,420 Series D Preferred Shares were outstanding, representing 5,674,200 common share equivalents.
+At December 31, 2018, no Series D Preferred Shares were outstanding.